 A UR Person who possesses or is responsible for controlling access to a record or a collection of records that contain SSN and PII is the Custodian of that collection for purposes of this policy.

 The Custodian must protect SSN and PII from unauthorized disclosure and access.
-In particular, as Legally Restricted Information, electronic copies of SSN must be stored only in designated data centers of the University or in another secure location, if authorized by a University Privacy Officer, or in encrypted or other secure form.
+In particular, as High Risk Information, electronic copies of SSN must be stored only in designated data centers of the University or in another secure location, if authorized by a University Privacy Officer, or in encrypted or other secure form.
 Paper copies of SSN must be stored in locked rooms or cabinets.
 When a record containing a SSN or PII is no longer needed, it must be disposed of in a manner that makes the SSN unreadable and unrecoverable.

 A Custodian of SSN must report to a Privacy Officer the location and method by which the SSN is stored, the legal or University purpose that justifies retention of SSN , the persons and/or roles who are permitted access to SSN and to whom SSN can be communicated, and the controls that are in place to assure confidentiality and prevent misuse.